ahighmoon/HPC_homework1/hw1_problem2/readme.md

 I ran the code using Intel(R) Core(TM) i5-10210U CPU.
 It has 8 physical cores.
 Specific info is stored in the cpuinfo.txt file.

-Flop rate and the rate of memory access for code compiled with optflag -O0:
+Flop rate and the rate of memory access for code compiled with optflag -O0 (well-formatted in result_witho0.txt):

  Dimension       Time    Gflop/s       GB/s
         20   0.002282   1.752925   5.609361